bMahi27/testrepo/README.md

 # testrepo
 ## Editing the file
-its a mardown file in this repository
+Its a markdown file in this repository